Blown Away (Carrie Underwood song): Critical response

 Underwood performing "Blown Away" on the Blown Away Tour (2012-13).

 "Blown Away" received generally positive reviews from music critics.
 A reviewer for Billboard thought that Mark Bright's "brooding, atmospheric" production and Underwood's vocal performance "elevate this cinematic tune to an instant classic."
 They further commented, "When the girl shuts herself in the storm cellar, leaving her alcoholic father passed out on the couch in the path of a twister, you can almost feel the wind."
-Writing for the Los Angeles Times, Mikael Wood thought that the song confirmed the description of the album as "a turn toward darkness from a singer who first topped the country chart with 'Jesus, Take the Wheel'."
+Writing for the Los Angeles Times, Mikael Wood thought that the song confirmed the description of the album as "a turn toward darkness from a singer who first topped the country chart with 'Jesus, Take the Wheel.
 USA Today columnist Brian Mansfield thought the song's "synthesizers, strings sounds, vocal overdubs and echoing guitars" combined dramatically, creating a "neo-80s feel - think an Oklahoma version of the Eurythmics."

 "Blown Away" received a five-star rating from Billy Dukes of Taste of Country, who called it "dangerous, but irresistible."
 He also praised Underwood for recording darker material than her previous singles.
 Also giving it five stars, Bobby Peacock of Roughstock called it "more grandiose" than Underwood's previous efforts, also saying that it "makes itself known by sounding like absolutely nothing else on radio."
 Chris Richards of The Washington Post gave the song a mixed review, deeming the lyrics as "gripping", but negatively comparing the instrumentation to the work of Taylor Swift.

 Chart performance

 Following the release of the album, "Blown Away" debuted at number 22 on Billboards Hot Digital Songs chart, with 66,000 units sold.
 It eventually peaked at number 15, staying at the chart for a total of 35 weeks.
-On the main Hot 100 chart, "Blown Away" peaked at number 20 and spent 22 weeks on the chart; it was ranked the 70th biggest song of 2012 there overall.
+On the Hot 100 chart, "Blown Away" peaked at number 20 and spent 22 weeks on the chart; it was ranked the 70th biggest song of 2012 there overall.
 On the week of September 6, 2012, the song became Underwood's 16th top ten single on the Country Airplay component chart, a record among women in the tally's 68-year history according to Billboard.
 The following month, on the week of October 15, it reached the top spot, becoming the singer's 13th number one.
 It stayed there for a second week, making Underwood the only female vocalist of 2012 to achieve three weeks at number one on the chart, as previous single "Good Girl" had peaked at the same position.
 As of January 2020, the song has been certified 5× platinum by the RIAA, with the titular album being certified 3× platinum.
 As of February 2016, "Blown Away" has sold 2,819,000 digital units in the United States.

-"Blown Away" also peaked at number one in Canada Country chart, number 27 in Canadian Hot 100, and is Underwood's second song to chart in the United Kingdom, reaching number 155, despite not having a proper release in the country.
+"Blown Away" also peaked at number one on the Canada Country chart, number 27 on the Canadian Hot 100, and is Underwood's second song to chart in the United Kingdom, reaching number 155, despite not having a proper release in the country.